The slip bobber rig is a staple catfish rig for many anglers for a variety of different species of catfish.

 Want More On Catfish Rigs?

 Check out all of our tutorials on catfish rigs covering everything you need to know and more.
-You’ll learn the essentials of rigging for different species of catfish and different catfishing techniques here at the catfishing rigs page.
+You’ll learn the essentials of rigging for different species of catfish and different catfishing techniques here on the catfishing rigs page.